jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-25-applestooranges.md

   - "Family"
 ---

 This is day 5 of journaling with Selena.
-Today's <a href="https://collegeadmissions.uchicago.edu/apply/essay/">prompt</a>:
+Today's <a href="https://collegeadmissions.uchicago.edu/apply/essay/" target="_blank" rel="noopener noreferrer">prompt</a>:

 ***How are apples and oranges supposed to be compared?
 Possible answers involve, but are not limited to, statistics, chemistry, physics, linguistics, and philosophy.***